Proteusiq/dupyter/README.md

 Reproducible Jupyter environment for ML, data science, engineering, and the sciences

+## 42

+We can add Python packages, Jupyter Lab extensions, and Linux packages at run time.
+Python libraries in `projects/requirments.txt`, would be installed via `pip`, Jupyter Lab extension in `projects/extensions.txt` via `npm`, and 'apt ` install packages from `projects/packages.txt`.

+Example: In requirements.txt, we have added `httpx` and in packages.txt, `telnet`.
+These requirements will be installed at run time.
+Try open and paste `telnet towel.blinkenlights.nl` on the terminal after starting dupyter.

 ## Machine Learning Libraries
 - numpy -- the heart of scientific computing in Python
 - scipy -- collection of tools for mathematics, science, and engineering